Skin cancer is now the most commonly diagnosed cancer in the United States and much of the world.

 Where Can We Get Polyphenols?

-Essentially, if you eat a diet full of fresh, whole foods, you will be consuming an adequate amount of antioxidants.
+Essentially, if you eat a diet full of fresh, whole foods, you will be consuming an adequate amount of polyphenols.

-Usually, we can get antioxidants in the greatest amount from plant foods – or foods that came from a plant.
+Usually, we can get these compounds in the greatest amount from plant foods – or foods that came from a plant.

 A few common examples are fruit, vegetables, cacao, coffee, tea, and red wine.